 Many travelers visiting Belgium have this dilemma; visit Ghent or Bruges?
-On this post, five travel bloggers including myself pick their favourite city and explain why.
+In this post, five travel bloggers including myself pick their favorite city and explain why.

 I have been to Ghent once and I really liked it.
-Ghent has a picturesque historical centre, a castle and many canals.
+Ghent has many things to do, it has a picturesque historical center, a castle and many canals.
 It is a lively city due to the many students living there.
-In Ghent, you get the feeling of how a real Belgian city is but still, Bruges is my favourite.
+In Ghent, you get the feeling of how a real Belgian city is but still, Bruges is my favorite.

 For more inspiration check my post: One day in Bruges.

 Daryl & Mindi from the 2foodtrippers prefer Ghent.
 Read here why:

 We wanted to love Bruges.
 We really did.
 What could be better than a fairytale town filled with old buildings, legendary Belgian beers and food like mussels, waffles, and fries?
 And then we arrived.
 Although we enjoyed our stay at a charming hotel and drank more than our fair share of the wonderful local beer, we were sorely disappointed to find Bruges teeming with annoying tourists.
 Then, to add insult to injury, the food in Bruges was not good.
 Seriously, vendors tried to sell us reheated waffles and frozen frites, not to mention less-than-fresh mussels.
 We were not impressed.
 Ghent, however, exceeded our expectations with its authentic vibe and gorgeous architecture.
 Less than an hour from Bruges, Ghent had everything we had hoped to find in Bruges minus the annoying tourists.
 Starting with freshly prepared food accompanied by an extensive beer selection and ending with historic buildings gracefully lined up against its canal, Ghent won a place in our hearts.
 Next time we’re in Belgium, we’re going straight to Ghent.

 Rachele and Gábor from Surfing The Planet prefer Bruges.
 Read here why: